guydav/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Cognitive representations of tasks and games
+- Cognitive representations of goals and tasks
-- Exploration, generalization, and task-conditioned RL
+- Generating human-like goals for artificial agents
-- Object representations and object-centric reasoning
+- Cognitive modeling using neural networks

 # Education to show in About widget
 education: